You are not a Robot | Train Yourself to Think Outside of the Box

 “Don’t express your opinion, even if you believe you’re right.”

 When you were in school, the sound of a bell controlled your actions.
 The first bell was designed to tell you when to start.
-As soon as you heard the bell, you were conditioned to get serious and focus on your work. [“Pay attention.”]
+You were conditioned to get serious and focus on your work when you heard the bell. [“Pay attention.”]

-The bells after that, indicated it was time to transition to the next class.
+The bells, after that, indicated it was time to transition to the next class.
 Once you arrived there, once again–you were required to get serious and focus on the next subject.
 Your school day would end at the sound of the final bell. [“You can leave, now.”]
 This was always an indication you could finally relax.
-That is, until you arrived home or at practice (sport, etc.) We have been using the bell system since the 19th century.
+That is until you arrive home or at practice (sport, etc.) We have been using the bell system since the 19th century.
 For more detailed information about it, visit: http://americanhistory.si.edu/blog/-school-bells

-Make no mistake, I’m not saying anything negative about the education system.
-I am simply pointing out the fact that from a very early age, our lives are structured.
-We are told when to do things, how to do them, how long we can do them, and when to stop doing them.
+Make no mistake—I’m not saying anything negative about the education system.
+I am simply pointing out that our lives are structured from a very early age.
+We are told when and how to do things, how long we can do them, and when to stop doing them.

 Your Adult Life

 The same concepts apply in the workplace.
-You rely on a time clock to dertimine when you get serious and when you’re allowed to relax.
-Even if you dont use a time clock, things called “deadlines” or “suspenses” have the same impact on you.
+You rely on a time clock to determine when you get serious and when you’re allowed to relax.
+Even if you do not use a time clock, things called “deadlines” or “suspense” have the same impact on you.

-Although you can’t necessarily change or influence the way your employer or organization operates, you can change the way you operate.
+Although you can’t necessarily change or influence how your employer or organization operates, you can change how you operate.
 At some point, you must understand that change starts with you.
 Going through life like a robot does not serve you or anyone in your circle of influence.

 My recommendation: make a schedule or write down your daily, weekly, monthly, and even yearly goals.
-By taking the initiative to write these things down, you will place yourself back in the driver seat of your life.
-You establish what your day will look like so you can have the day you want, instead of settling for what the day gives you.
+By writing these things down, you will place yourself back in the driver’s seat of your life.
+You establish what your day will look like for the day you want instead of settling for what the day gives you.
 When you operate like a robot, you’re in the passenger seat or sometimes in the back seat.
-Meaning, you’re not in change of where you’re going in your life.
+You’re not in charge of where you’re going in your life.

 Making a schedule is not where it stops, though.
 You must learn to rediscover your voice.
-Remember, you were conditioned at a very early age not to speak your mind.
+Remember, you were conditioned not to speak your mind at a very early age.

 “Don’t say that.
 Just keep quiet.”